-The SAVE_CONFIGURATION qualifier is intended to be used to provide a means to restore nonvolatile memory (NVRAM) contents when a controller is a single-controller module configuration is replaced.
-The SAVE_CONFIGURATION qualifier cannot be used across hardware revisions or software versions.
+The SAVE_CONFIGURATION qualifier is intended to be used to provide a means to restore nonvolatile memory (NVRAM) contents when a controller in a single-controller module configuration is replaced.
+The SAVE_CONFIGURATION qualifier cannot cross hardware revisions or software versions.
 SAVE_CONFIGURATION is not available for upgrades of firmware or hardware, and does not perform inter-platform conversions.
-For example, you cannot use SAVE_CONFIGURATION to upgrade from HSOF Version 5.1 to Version 5.2, or from an HSD40 to an HSD50 array controller.
+For example, you cannot use SAVE_CONFIGURATION to upgrade from HSOF Version 5.1 to Version 5.2, or from an HSJ40 to an HSJ50 array controller.

-The controller stores the subsystem's configuration information such as, -the storagesets you configured, the qualifiers set for each, the HSOF patches you've installed, and so on, in its nonvolatile memory.
-This means that, if the controller in a nonredundant configuration should fail, you would have to reconfigure the subsystem from scratch if you haven't set the SAVE_CONFIGURATION qualifier.
+The controller stores the subsystem's configuration -the storagesets you configured, the qualifiers set for each, the HSOF patches you've installed, and so on -in its nonvolatile memory.
+This means that, if the controller fails in a nonredundant configuration, you would have to reconfigure the subsystem from scratch.
 In a dual-redundant configuration, this information is stored by both controllers, which effectively eliminates the risk of losing it.